 No Celery Juice Required

-I’ve been a health coach for the last 6 years and a health enthusiast for the last 8.
-Before that I was diet trend obsessed and searching for the quickest fixes I could find.
+I’ve been a health coach since 2013 and a health nut for as long as I can remember.
+Before my nutrition science interest really blossomed, I was diet trend obsessed and searching for the quickest fixes I could find.
 That meant a constant influx of new supplements and books on different diets.

 Luckily, my diet obsession was before social media so I wasn’t also overwhelmed by influencers promoting health products and trends.
 The trends in health, wellness and fitness are really overwhelming and I say that as a Certified Holistic Health Coach!